-When Veterans deal with Chronic Obstructive Pulmonary Disease (COPD), it becomes difficult to conduct daily activities.
+COPD in Veterans (Chronic Obstructive Pulmonary Disease), can make it difficult to conduct daily activities.
 With Veterans already having to go through the stress of transition, COPD becomes another obstacle.
 Daily activities, such as getting up in the morning, are more challenging for one that has COPD versus one that doesn’t.

-Recognizing the signs of COPD is essential as it will help manage the disease.
+Recognizing the signs of COPD in Veterans is essential as it will help manage the disease.
 The earlier, the better so that doctors can recommend treatments.

 COPD makes a person have shortness of breath, which is a daily occurrence.
 When a Veteran is first diagnosed with COPD, their lifestyle drastically changes, and they will need to adjust to their everyday activities.